 Joseph Dakar (Józef Zakrojczyk) – English version

 Joseph Dakar was born as Józef Zakrojczyk on 27 May 1948 in Wałbrzych.
 When he was a two-year-old child, he moved with his mother to Israel.
 He has finished law in the Jerusalem University.
 He has been working as a lawyer in Israel.
-In 2000 he started to be involved in the affairs of the Lublin Community in Israel and since 2002 he is the head of the Lublin Organization in Israel.
+In 2000 he started to be involved in the affairs of the Lublin Community in Israel and in the years 2003–2017 he was the chairman of the Lublin Jewish Organization in Israel.

 Joseph Dakar parents came from Lublin.
 He was born in Wałbrzych.
 The mother, Fela, born in 1920, came from the Lewinsohn family and the father, Marek, born in 1922, came from the Zakrojczyk family.